-- 1. A Market Study performed by an independent third party in compliance with the Market Study Guidelines shown on the THOMAS Documents Page. - 2.
-An Appraisal of the land and buildings performed by an independent third party in compliance with the Appraisal guidelines shown on the THOMAS Documents Page. - 3.
-A Physical Needs Assessment of the proposed rehabilitation activities proposed for an Existing Multifamily Development performed by an independent third party in compliance with the Physical Needs Assessment guidelines shown on the THOMAS Documents Page. - 4.
+- 1. A Market Study sufficient to satisfy the requirements of Section 13.A.5 of the 2023 QAP. - 2.
+An Appraisal of the land and buildings sufficient to satisfy the requirements of Section 13.A.6 of the 2023 QAP - 3.
+A Physical Needs Assessment of the proposed rehabilitation activities proposed for an Existing Multifamily Development sufficient to satisfy the requirements of Section 14.B of the 2023 QAP - 4.
 A Statement of Application and Certification from the ownership entity in the form and with the substance as shown on the THOMAS Documents Page. - 5.
 A Bond Purchase Agreement Summary Letter fully executed by the bond purchaser in the form and with the substance as shown on the THOMAS Documents Page. - 6.
 A Bond Opinion Letter provided by Bond Counsel certifying that the cost of issuance will be no more than 2% of the original outstanding principal amount of tax-exempt bonds sold to finance the proposed development in a form and with substance as shown on the THOMAS Documents Page. - 7.
 An Issuer Certification. - 8.
 An Inducement Resolution reflecting a MTBA amount no less than the MTBA amount requested in the Initial Application. - 9.
 Evidence of the TEFRA Hearing.